 -M Instead of outputting the result of preprocessing, output a rule suitable for make describing the dependencies of the main source file.
-The preprocessor outputs one make rule containing the object file name for that source file, a colon, and the names of all the included files, including those coming from '-include' or '-imacros' command-line options.
+The preprocessor outputs one make rule containing the object file name for that source file, a colon, and the names of all the included files, including those coming from -include or -imacros command-line options.

-Unless specified explicitly (with '-MT' or '-MQ'), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
+Unless specified explicitly (with -MT or -MQ), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
 If there are many included files then the rule is split into several lines using '\'-newline.
 The rule has no commands.
+This option does not suppress the preprocessor's debug output, such as -dM.
+To avaid mixing such debug output with the dependency rules you should explicitly.

-This option does not suppress the preprocessor's debug output, such as '-dM'.
-To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with '-MF', or use an environment variable like DEPENDENCIES_OUTPUT (see Chapter 13 [Environment Variables], page 68).
+avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with -MF, or use an environment variable like DEPENDENCIES_OUTPUT (see Chapter 13 [Environment Variables], page 68).
 Debug output is still sent to the regular output stream as normal.

-Passing '-M' to the driver implies '-E', and suppresses warnings with an implicit '-w'.
+Passing -M to the driver implies -E, and suppresses warnings with an implicit -w.

--MM Like '-M' but do not mention header files that are found in system header directories, nor header files that are included, directly or indirectly, from such a header.
+-MM Like -M but do not mention header files that are found in system header directories, nor header files that are included, directly or indirectly, from such a header.

-This implies that the choice of angle brackets or double quotes in an '#include' directive does not in itself determine whether that header appears in '-MM' dependency output.
+This implies that the choice of angle brackets or double quotes in an '#include' directive does not in itself determine whether that header appears in -MM dependency output.

--MF file When used with '-M' or '-MM', specifies a file to write the dependencies to.
-If no '-MF' switch is given the preprocessor sends the rules to the same place it would send preprocessed output.
+-MF file When used with -M or -MM, specifies a file to write the dependencies to.
+If no -MF switch is given the preprocessor sends the rules to the same place it would send preprocessed output.

-When used with the driver options '-MD' or '-MMD', '-MF' overrides the default dependency output file.
+When used with the driver options -MD or -MMD, -MF overrides the default dependency output file.

-If file is '-', then the dependencies are written to 'stdout'.
+If file is -, then the dependencies are written to stdout.

--MG In conjunction with an option such as '-M' requesting dependency generation, '-MG' assumes missing header files are generated files and adds them to the dependency list without raising an error.
-The dependency filename is taken directly from the #include directive without prepending any path. '-MG' also suppresses preprocessed output, as a missing header file renders this useless.
+-MG In conjunction with an option such as -M requesting dependency generation, -MG assumes missing header files are generated files and adds them to the dependency list without raising an error.
+The dependency filename is taken directly from the #include directive without prepending any path. -MG also suppresses preprocessed output, as a missing header file renders this useless.